-- What themes best support students in reaching the desired language goals/outcomes? - What essential questions will engage students in learning? - What language functions will students use and practice? - What activities will provide opportunities to meet goals using the three communication modes (Interpretative, presentational, interpersonal)? - What instructional tasks will provide students with opportunities to use the language to accomplish learning goals? - What vocabulary, language structures, etc. are necessary to reach the desired goals/outcomes? - Are there opportunities for spontaneous language production? - What core and supplementary materials are needed? - Do students have opportunities to interact with authentic sources? - What teaching strategies might work best for each goal/outcome? - How is a language-rich environment provided? - How are students exposed to different variants of the language and the diversity of communities that speak the language?

-• What opportunities are there for students to engage with the local and global communities beyond the classroom?
+- What themes best support students in reaching the desired language goals/outcomes? - What essential questions will engage students in learning? - What language functions will students use and practice? - What activities will provide opportunities to meet goals using the three communication modes (interpretative, presentational, interpersonal)? - What instructional tasks will provide students with opportunities to use the language to accomplish learning goals? - What vocabulary, language structures, etc. are necessary to reach the desired goals/outcomes? - Are there opportunities for spontaneous language production? - What core and supplementary materials are needed? - Do students have opportunities to interact with authentic sources? - What teaching strategies might work best for each goal/outcome? - Does the use of a variety of teaching methods remove barriers to learning?
+How is UDL implemented? - How is a language-rich environment provided? - How are students exposed to different variants of the language and the diversity of communities that speak the language? - What opportunities are there for students to engage with the local and global communities beyond the classroom?

 In Stage 3 of the backward design process, when planning learning experiences and instruction, a key consideration is unit themes.
-Thematic units can leverage student motivation to increase proficiency as they reflect student interests, experiences, issues, or problems.
+Thematic units can leverage student motivation to increase language performance as they reflect student interests, experiences, issues, or problems.
 They also allow educators to take student needs, background, and identity into account (NADSFL, 2015, p.
 9).
 In addition to being more engaging for the students, thematic units allow educators to weave various curricular elements together.
 With the balance of the five Cs in each unit, students connect with other disciplines; develop and use communication, learning, critical thinking, and technology skills and strategies; as well as learn and use appropriate elements of the target language system and culture (e.g., vocabulary, gestures) to comprehend and convey meaning (ACTFL, 2015, p.
 28-32).
 In other words, a thematic approach emphasizes the use of language and development of proficiency, rather than focusing on traditional grammar-based teaching.